Mining Ethereum Classic

 To start mining

-If your Windows suggest that the miners are "potentially unwanted" software, you may need to select "Allow on device" option in Windows Security settings.
+If Windows suggests that the miners are "potentially unwanted" software, you may need to select the "Allow on device" option in Windows Security settings.

 2. Test the connection with the pool

-Find the nearest server to your geographical area, and ping it.
-If the ping is done for less than 100ms, you can consider this server for mining.
+Find the nearest server to your geographic area and ping it.
+If the ping is under 100 ms, you can consider this server for mining.

 $ ping nushypool.com